meolar/supertux-wiki/Ideas.md

 Whenever Tux has a powerup (fire/ice/whatever), a key combo may generate a big (almost whole screen) instant burning/ frosting/whatever area (fancy graphics) that results in only one fire/ice/whatever shot effect for each enemy/burnable block/item in the area (this includes the potential [bad-side](User_ideas#Bad_guys_and_Immunity "wikilink") effects).
-Once this ability is performed, Tux will lose the fire/ice/whatever ability and return to the normal bigTux.
+Once this ability is performed, Tux will lose the fire/ice/whatever ability and return to smalltux.
+Maybe it could only be possible if Tux has a powerup, has it in the item pocket, and just got it (within 20 seconds)

 > "I think this won't unbalance the game.
 The fact that with a fire/ice hat you have an unlimited fire/ice shot supply is pretty much useful than just an instant fire/ice area.
 You still could just kill every enemy in the screen by shooting and you still keep the powerup.
 Different ways with different difficulty and rewards will improve the game IMO.
 This feature could bring more fanciness and originality to the game along with more possible puzzles involving this ability (Ej: you need to burn a block that is out of range so that it makes a rock fall and push a button)." - Ferk 10:50, 2 February 2007 (UTC)

-> "Like a Final Smash from Super Smash Bros Brawl?
-I'm pretty sure they kept the Smash Balls out of the Subspace Emissary mode of it (which is the closest part of it to Super Tux) for a reason." - Cooljeanius 21:07, 1 December 2008 (UTC)

 > "A “superpower mass effect” actually isn't a bad idea.
 I thought it was at first, but come to think of it, it just might be better.
 (We'd just have to rewrite Welcome to Antarctica to include a section with it, and explaining not to use it by